Preparing Your Business for Natural Disaster

 Continuity of Operations Plan (COOP)

 Once the natural disaster has passed and you have secured your team, focus on getting your business operational again.
 Creating a Continuity of Operations Plan (COOP) can help you respond in an emergency and ensure you are back on track as quickly as possible.
-This plan should include:
+This plan should include the following:

-• details about accessing your electronic backups and network data; and
+- Details about accessing your electronic backups and network data

 Your COOP needs to be in hard-copy form and stored in a fire safe or other secure location.
 Multiple copies (some stored off site) can help ensure your team can access this important document when you are ready to begin recovery.